Our Mirage

-Our Mirage is German metalcore band based out of Marl, North-Rhine Westphalia.
+Our Mirage is a German metalcore band from Marl, North Rhine-Westphalia.

 History

-(2017-2018) History, Formation, Lifeline and Early Tours
+(2017-2018) History, formation, Lifeline and early tours

-The band was founded in March of 2017 with the release of their very first single 'Nightfall', which received over 200,000 views after 2 weeks.
+The band was founded in March 2017 with the release of their very first single 'Nightfall', which received over 200,000 views after 2 weeks.
 Within a years time, Our Mirage has released 4 singles and reached almost 3 million views on these videos.
-They have performed many shows in Germany and have been on a small European tour in November of 2017.
+They have performed many shows in Germany and have been on a small European tour in November 2017.
 In 2018, the band signed with German record label Arising Empire and released their first album titled "Lifeline" on August 24, 2018.
 During that year, they did some tours throughout Germany and around the time of the release of their first album, they were the opening act at the Elbriot Festival in Hamburg as they performed alongside Uncured, Jamey Jasta, Killswitch Engage, Beartooth, Satyricon, Skindred, Suicidal Tendencies, and Arch Enemy who closed the show.
 They even joined Breathe Atlantis on tour throughout Central Europe with Imminence who headlined the shows that same year.